-respiratory tract.
+Pertussis, or whoopingcough, is a respiratory infection that spreads easily.
 It is caused by a bacterium that is found in the mouth, nose and throat of an infected person.
-Pertussis can occur at any age.
+There is a routine childhood vaccine to prevent whooping cough.
+It reduces the

 Pertussis Factsheet from OHA (pdf)